 Frequently Asked Questions

-The C Line is rapid bus service, a new kind of bus service for the Twin Cities' busiest urban streets that delivers a faster trip and an improved transit experience.
+The C Line is bus rapid transit service – a new kind of bus service for the Twin Cities' busiest urban streets that delivers a faster trip and an improved transit experience.
 Read more information here.

-Since completing the initial Arterial Transitway Corridors Study in April 2012, Metro Transit explored the potential for rapid bus service along Penn Avenue.
-The study found that rapid bus service would perform well there, and it became one of the top priority corridors for implementation with city and county support.
+Since completing the initial Arterial Transitway Corridors Study in April 2012, Metro Transit explored the potential for bus rapid transit service along Penn Avenue.
+The study found that bus rapid transit service would perform well there, and it became one of the top priority corridors for implementation with city and county support.

 Metro Transit is committed to engaging community members in transit decisions through its guiding principle of community orientation.
 Community engagement during the preliminary planning phase for the C Line was coordinated with Hennepin County and the City of Minneapolis through the Penn Avenue Community Works process, which engaged Penn Avenue area residents on a broader vision for the corridor.
 Read the C Line Public Engagement Plan in the Project Library.